preciofishbone/OmniaDocsG2/blocks/mega-menu/index.rst

 .. image:: mega-menu-block-query.png

-1. Click ADD QUERY to add pages to the Mega Menu and the Page Picker opens.
-Use it as is described here: :doc:`The Page Picker </general-assets/page-picker/index>`
+1. Click ADD QUERY to add pages to the mega menu and the page picker opens.
+Use it as is described here: :doc:`The page picker </general-assets/page-picker/index>`

 If you select a top node, all sub pages to that node are also selected.